Potassium: foods, functions, how much do you need & moreLast Updated : 11 January 2021

 Potassium is involved in many of our bodily functions.
 Similar to sodium and chloride, potassium creates specific channels in the cells which carry out different vital tasks.
 These tasks include helping our muscles and heart contract, helping our nerve cells communicate (send impulses between them), regulating the water balance inside and outside cells, transporting specific substances into our cells, regulating our bodies’ pH, and keeping normal blood pressure.

 Potassium also helps in the digestion of foods, by supporting the release of saliva and gastric acids and by helping in the digestion and absorption of proteins and carbohydrates.

 How much potassium do I need per day?

 How much potassium you need per day changes according to your age, sex and life-stage.

-The DRV* set for healthy adults (over the age of 18), including during pregnancy, is 3500 mg of potassium per day.
+The dietary reference value (DRV)* for healthy adults (over the age of 18), including during pregnancy, is 3500 mg of potassium per day.
 During lactation, needs can go up to 4000 mg of potassium per day.

 We can get enough potassium from our diets by eating a variety of foods.
 Following your country's dietary guidelines on a healthy and balanced diet will help you meet your needs for potassium.

 * These values are based on the adequate intake (AI) estimates from the European Food Safety Authority (EFSA).
 They should not be interpreted as nutrient goals.
 To know more about DRVs in Europe click here.

 What foods contain potassium?